jcgr11/GBM-Simulations/README.md

 * $σ$, (diffusion), is the volatility of the asset
 * $W(t)$ is a Wiener process, which is a mathematical representation of Brownian motion

-In this case $W(t)$ is simulated using using a simple Monte Carlo simulation by generating a series normally distrubted random numbers which are used to update the state of the stochastic process at each time step.
-Although not an exact weiner process, the simulation will have similar properties such as a continuous and unpredicatable path at each time step.
+In this case $W(t)$ is simulated using a simple Monte Carlo simulation by generating a series normally distributed random numbers which are used to update the state of the stochastic process at each time step.
+Although not an exact wiener process, the simulation will have similar properties such as a continuous and unpredictable path at each time step.

 ### The derivation of the recursive form of the GBM SDE (shown below) using Euler-Maruyama's Discretization:
 <p align="center">